ErpNetDocs/tech/modules/my/calendar.md

 Using either the left (previous) or right (next) arrows, you can navigate across quarters, months, weeks and days.

-This allows you to revisit past events or preview incoming ones.
+This allows you to revisit past activities or preview incoming ones.

 ![picture](pictures/calendar_switch_monthss.png)